redux-saga/redux-saga/README.md

       repose = yield io.call(fetch, '/repose')
 ```

-Becaues the 2nd Effect will not get executed until the first call resolves.
+Because the 2nd Effect will not get executed until the first call resolves.
 Instead we have to write

 ```javascript
 // correct, effects will get executed in parallel